kg3354/jsDbFrontend/TestingPlan.md

 - **Check that all sensitive endpoints are protected against common vulnerabilities like XSS, and CSRF.**

 - **Verify that sensitive data is not logged or exposed in error messages or responses.**
+  - No sensititive data are hard written or logged in my code.

-- **With this being said, the Sandbox My Asset confirguration has to be moved to config file**
+  - With this being said, the Sandbox My Asset confirguration has to be moved to config file

 #### 6. Performance Testing